 The authors trace the evolution of nonprofit communications and debunk the social media myths that are holding organizations back.
 Using real-world examples, The Networked Nonprofit shows how nonprofits can succeed in the ever-changing world of social media.

 The title of this book sums it up pretty well.
 The author and his research team identified a diverse group of companies that made the jump from average to outstanding.
-Furthermore, Collins was interested in companies who showed sustained growth for at least fifteen years after the leap.
+Furthermore, Collins was interested in companies who showed sustained growth for at least 15 years after the leap.
 The team found that the companies shared seven characteristics, often relating to the motivation and discipline of its employees.

 This book doesn’t promise quick earth-shattering breakthroughs, but rather lays out the long-term, under-the-radar efforts that can help build a strong and successful organization.

-The Five Dysfunctions of a Team by Patrick Lencioni
+11. The Five Dysfunctions of a Team by Patrick Lencioni

-Charity Case: How the Nonprofit Community Can Stand Up For Itself and Really Change the World by Dan Pallotta
+12. Charity Case: How the Nonprofit Community Can Stand Up For Itself and Really Change the World by Dan Pallotta

-Dan Pallotta is a titan of the charity event industry, creating fundraisers such as the AIDS Rides and 3 Day Walk for Breast Cancer.
+Dan Pallotta is a titan of the charity event industry, creating campaigns such as the AIDS Rides and 3 Day Walk for Breast Cancer.
 But he says that the public perception of charities and how they should be run is keeping nonprofits from solving large-scale problems like hunger and poverty.

 In Charity Case, Pallotta explains what actions the nonprofit sector must take to change the conversation, including legal steps against defamation and ending the cycle that keeps organizations small and cash-strapped.

 Have you ever wondered what makes high-impact organizations so outstanding?
-The authors of this book didn’t just wonder, they spent years studying twelve powerhouse nonprofits to figure out just what they were doing right.
+The authors of this book didn’t just wonder, they spent years studying 12 powerhouse nonprofits to figure out just what they were doing right.
 And the answers may surprise you.
 They identified six practices that can be used by nonprofits of any size.

 Read this book if you want to know why you need to work with for-profits instead of against them and why you need to cultivate a nonprofit network toward the common good.
 The six practices are explained through real stories from organizations like Feeding America and Habitat for Humanity.

-Made to Stick: Why Some Ideas Survive and Others Die by Chip Heath and Dan Heath
+14. Made to Stick: Why Some Ideas Survive and Others Die by Chip Heath and Dan Heath

 “Anyone interested in influencing others—to buy, to vote, to learn, to diet, to give to charity or to start a revolution—can learn from this book.” – Washington Post

 This book by the Heath brothers teaches you how to make your ideas and stories unforgettable.
 Drawing on urban legends, personal stories, and advertisements, they identify the qualities that make some ideas stick.
 Use the advice in this book to make sure your cause and ideas grab people’s attention and never let go.